abatisti/megr2157-portfolio/docs/assignments/A04/index.md

 **Objective:**

-Design a motor mount by first analyzing it for yield strength and then for maximum deflection.
+&nbsp;&nbsp;&nbsp;&nbsp;  Design a motor mount by first analyzing it for yield strength and then for maximum deflection.

 **Initial sketch**

-Before analyzing any specific features, an initial design was created based on the desired geometry and the dimensions of the motor.
+&nbsp;&nbsp;&nbsp;&nbsp;  Before analyzing any specific features, an initial design was created based on the desired geometry and the dimensions of the motor.